Office of the

 When people ask me how long I've been at Copenhagen Central School I am proud to say, "Since I was five."
 An unexpected retirement by a bus driver as I was entering high school prevented me from graduating from CCS.
 But, all except those four years of my education and career have been spent here.
 I believe in this little school.
 My mother and father are alumni of this school.
 My daughter is an alum of this school.
 I am honored and proud to be a staff member of this school.

 Howard G. Sackett and Bohlen Technical Centers have named their “Students of the Quarter.”
 Each instructor is allowed to select one student who has exhibited “outstanding qualities” in their program.
-This quarter Gunnar Freeman was selected for his academic achievement in Auto Body I. Hunter Crauder was chosen for his dependability in Culinary Arts II - Cooking.
+This quarter Patrick Sullivan was selected for his academic achievement in Auto Body I. Hunter Crauder was chosen for his dependability in Culinary Arts II - Cooking.
 Kaitlyn Goutermout was selected for her high academic achievement in Engineering & Design II.
 Casey Powis is recognized for his positive influence on the class in Heavy Equipment I. Congratulations, Patrick, Hunter, Kaitlyn and Casey!